georgeflanagin/parsec4/README.md

 ```

 Of course, `shred` is not a top-level parser; it is an almost atomic
-parser that merely gets a word from a whitespace string.
+parser that merely gets the first word from a whitespace string.

 ## Tutorial